manjunathc/udacity-driveless-car-program/p1-find-lane-lines/writeup_template.md

 ###2.
 Identify potential shortcomings with your current pipeline

-The Masked Image  parameters
+The hough line calculation were not accurate.
+The resulted image and video didn't resememble the sample exmaple video.

 ###3.
 Suggest possible improvements to your pipeline

-Improve Hough
+Improve Hough calulation and draw lines functions.